Atlanta Streets Alive: Enjoy 3 miles of Peachtree St. with NO TRAFFIC!

 Streets Alive is FREE and it’s for everyone.
 You don’t have to be an athlete to join in.
 It doesn’t matter how old you are or what neighborhood you live in.
 Even if you’ve never heard of the Open Street concept before, you’re invited to get out and experience it firsthand.

 The open street route has no formal beginning or end.
 You can hop on at any point you like.
-The flow of people will move in both directions, like it does on the Beltline.
+The flow of people will move in both directions, like it does on the Beltline, so you can create your own experience.

 Electric bikes and scooters are allowed, but please maintain a safe speed.